Pence defends Trump's attack on judge, predicts victory for travel ban

-Vice President Pence defended President Trump's criticism of a federal judge who ruled against a travel ban from seven Muslim countries, and predicted that a higher court would eventually uphold the measure in the name of national security.
+Vice President Pence defended President Trump's attack on a federal judge who ruled against a travel ban from seven Muslim countries, and predicted Sunday that a higher court would eventually uphold the measure in the name of national security.

-"We're going to win this argument,' Pence said on Fox News Sunday, one in a series of Sunday show interviews.
+"We are going to win the arguments because we’re going to take the steps necessary to protect the country, which the president of the United States has the authority to do," Pence said on Fox News Sunday, one in a series of news show interviews.

 Pence told ABC's This Week that Trump was "speaking his mind" when he denounced a "so-called" judge — U.S. District Judge James Robart, based in Seattle — for ruling against the travel ban.